 By Sean Leahy

-Over the past several days, four white papers from different security teams were released detailing major and previously unknown CPU vulnerabilities.
-Links below.
+Over the past several days, four white papers from different security teams were released detailing major and previously unknown CPU vulnerabilities (links are provided below).

 To quickly summarize: these vulnerabilities expose memory of other running apps on the same physical system.
 This means that code running on a host without privileged access has free reign on that computer to view the data of any other process (including inside of Virtual Machines).
 While this is a major vulnerability issue, it is not beyond the assumptions that Data Machines makes when planning for security in our architectures.